Last updated

 3. Information We Collect and Store

-3.1 Study participants
+3.1 Users and research participants

 Category